LucasBaizer/JText/README.md

 V1.0 Stable Download: https://github.com/TitaniumSapphire/Console-SMS-Client/raw/master/build/sms.jar

 # Documentation
 All documentation can be found within the app.
 Type "help" in the shell to get a list of commands.
-Type "man \<command\>" to get detailed documentation for a specific command.
+Type <code>man \<command\></code> to get detailed documentation for a specific command.